Chart Color Schemes

 Health performance in Port Macquarie - West is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Health challenges are prominent in Port Macquarie - West, with various conditions affecting both younger and older age groups.
-Approximately half the population has private health cover, lower than the national average of 55.3%.
+Port Macquarie - West faces significant health challenges, with various conditions affecting both younger and older age groups.
+Approximately 50% (~12,044 people) have private health cover, lower than the national average of 55.3%.

-The most prevalent medical issues are arthritis (11.6%) and mental health concerns (10.5%), while 57.5% report no medical ailments, compared to 59.9% in Rest of NSW.
-The area has a higher proportion of seniors aged 65 and over at 27.7%, numbering approximately 6,664 individuals.
-Health outcomes among seniors show some challenges but perform better than the general population metrics.
+The most prevalent medical conditions are arthritis (11.6%) and mental health issues (10.5%).
+Conversely, 57.5% report no medical ailments, compared to 59.9% in Rest of NSW.
+The area has a higher proportion of seniors aged 65 and over at 27.7% (6,682 people).
+Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.

 Frequently Asked Questions - Health